Trump calls off tariffs on Mexico after deal on migration

 U.S. business groups were generally opposed to the tariffs, warning they would raise costs for companies and lead to higher prices for American consumers.
 Trump’s fellow Republicans were also not keen on the prospect of a two-front trade war.

-(GRAPHIC on border apprehensions and U.S.-Mexico trade link: tmsnrt.rs/2Khd82D).
+(For a graphic on border apprehensions and U.S.-Mexico trade click tmsnrt.rs/2Khd82D)

-Reporting by Susan Heavey, Makini Brice and Doina Chiacu in Washington, Lisa Baertlein in Los Angeles, Diego Ore and Anthony Esposito in Mexico City, and Caroline Stauffer in Chicago; Writing by Paul Simao and Rosalba O'Brien; Editing by Susan Thomas, Grant McCool, Sonya Hepinstall and Leslie Adler
+Reporting by Susan Heavey, Makini Brice and Doina Chiacu in Washington, Lisa Baertlein in Los Angeles, Diego Ore and Anthony Esposito in Mexico City, and Caroline Stauffer in Chicago; Writing by Paul Simao, Rosalba O'Brien and Sonya Hepinstall; Editing by Grant McCool and Leslie Adler